 Guineas hens have become a popular alternative to tick population control.
 Since guineas prefer to function in tight-knit groups, their hunting abilities can result in quick eradication of disease and tick carrying species such as mice and small rats.
 Guinea hens have also been known to eat slugs and occasionally snakes3.

 Alternative management methods

 Habitat distribution for tick species can be correlated with changes in land use, environmental conditions, and human proximity to habitats5.
 The challenge of reducing the number of tick-human interactions could be solved in the residential backyard landscape.
 Since grasses dominate the vegetative components of most residential yards, its maintenance has long been thought to affect contact rates.
 A study conducted in Massachusetts found that lawn length affected pollinator populations but did have an impact on tick population numbers4.
 Further investigation found that less than 2% of ticks were collected from lawns with the majority collected from wood lots and other ecosystem boundaries4.

 When exploring the prevalence of illnesses transmitted by ticks, the health of habitat and ecosystems weighs heavily.
-Changes in climate and human encroachment on habitat appears to be an indicator of tick population distributions and in turn, can indicate the prevalence of human-tick interaction.
+Changes in climate and human encroachment on habitat appear to be an indicator of tick population distributions and in turn, can indicate the prevalence of human-tick interaction.
 Proper habitat management practices have been found to be the most effective in controlling illness distribution and should be investigated further in order to guide proper management and regulatory activities.

 1. Buchthal, J., Evans, S. W., Lunshof, J., Telford, S. R., & Esvelt, K. M. (2019, March 25).
 Mice Against Ticks: an experimental community-guided effort to prevent tick-borne disease by altering the shared environment.
 Retrieved from https://royalsocietypublishing.org/doi/10.1098/rstb.2018.0105